spgarbet/corona/README.md

 ![South Korea](./sk.png)

 And South Korea is the other hot spot.
 It appeared to be well contained until a member of the Shincheonji church did not self-quarantine and went to mass gatherings.
-Later school and social event closures occurred, combined with drive through free testing.
+Later school and social event closures occurred, combined with drive through free testing, and fever isolation from families.
+Special hotels for isolation at the moment of case detection are provided.

 ## Conclusions